Is 3D Animation Easier Than 2D Animation?

 Generally, yes.
 3D animation can be more costly due to the additional resources required for modeling, texturing, and rendering.
 However, costs vary greatly depending on the project's complexity and length.

-Q 4: What should I choose as a beginner?
+Q 4: 3d animation vs 2d animation, what should I choose as a beginner?

 Start with what interests you the most.
 If you're drawn to traditional art and storytelling, 2D might be your path.
 If you're fascinated by the prospect of creating lifelike animations and working in industries like gaming or film, then dive into 3D.